cseferlis/OMDSMod4Homework/Week 5: Azure Homework 1/README.md

 Save screenshots as `.png` or `.jpg`.
 For help with Gradescope submission, refer to the Blackboard page or ask your Learning Facilitator.

-## Where to Look When You Are Stuck
+## Where to Look When You Get Stuck

 Every mechanism this assignment needs was covered in a tutorial: